Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - Kansas City has not covered the spread at home, and is 3-2 overall there, this year.

-- In five home games this season, Kansas City has gone over the total twice.
+- This year, in five home games, Kansas City has hit the over twice.

-- On the road, Dallas is 3-1 overall and 4-0 against the spread.
+- Away from home, Dallas is unbeaten against the spread and 3-1 overall.

-- The Cowboys are unbeaten ATS (1-0) as 2.5-point underdogs or more on the road.
+- On the road, the Cowboys are unbeaten ATS (1-0) as 2.5-point underdogs or more.

-- This season, in four road games, Dallas has gone over the total twice.
+- In four away games this year, Dallas has hit the over twice.

 Powered by Data Skrive.